 My friends and I were in a taxi to pick up some things we needed for outreach, and the driver did something that we weren’t expecting.
 He asked what themes were defining this season of our lives.
 I wasn’t expecting this question, and quite truthfully hadn’t thought about it yet.
 I’ve been examining this part of my life over the past few days.
 I’ve identified a few themes that have been prevalent in my journey so far here during lecture phase.

-- Humility: This is a struggle for me, because I like being right, and I don’t usually like being challeneged.
+Humility: This is a struggle for me because I like being right, and I don’t usually like being challenged.
 I have always had a preconceived notion about humility.
 I believed humility was equated with weakness, and I can not stand weakness in my life.
 However, I am learning that humility is a strength, and it allows for an immense amount of growth.
-I am growing better and better at admitting when I’m wrong right away.
-Apologies are important, not only to settle things with the person who deserves one, but also to settle things inside of yourself.
+I am growing in being able to admit when I’m wrong right away.
+Apologies are important, not only to settle things with the person who deserves one but also to settle things inside of yourself.
 I am looking forward to growing in humility more and more.

-- Gratitude: Gratitude is the greatest.
-I am learning during this season that every moment should be lived in gratitude towards the God who created the universe .
+Gratitude: Gratitude is the greatest.
+I am learning during this season that every moment should be lived in gratitude towards the God who created the universe.
 One day a while ago I woke up and every thought I had was about “Thank you that I live in Hawaii.
-Thank you I was placed into a room of godly women who champion and challenge me everyday purely out of love and because they realize the potential I have.
+Thank you for placing me in a room of godly women who champion and challenge me every day purely out of love and because they see the potential in me.
 Thank you for the newfound love of worship and praising you that you have helped me to discover, thank you for the ever increasing hunger I have to seek you, thank you for he newfound passion for your sons and daughters who don’t know you yet, etc.”.
-When these thoughts, among other thoughts of gratitude are running through my mind, I find myself smiling more and also being happier.
-It is truly possible through the power of God to renew your mind.
+When these thoughts, among others, are running through my mind, I find myself smiling more and also being happier.
+It is truly possible through the power of God to have your mind renewed.
 “Put on the new self, which is being renewed in knowledge after the image of its creator” (Colossians 3:10).
 How are we to be anything but truly joyous and grateful when we know the true image of God, and from that, the true image of ourselves?
-The answer is nothing, because with that unchangeable knowledge we are perpetually grateful.
-Recently, there have been more and more days of non stop gratitude.
+The answer is nothing because with that unchangeable knowledge we are perpetually grateful.
+Recently, there have been more and more days of nonstop gratitude.

 These are the main themes which have been going on in my heart so far.
 Thank you for taking the time to read about what is happening in my heart, let me know what you think about it, or if God has worked/is working in any similar sort of way in your life!